aws-samples/the-aws-step-functions-workshop/content/module-9/step-1/index.en.md

 weight: 111
 ---

-- Set up an AWS Cloud9 workspace
-- Create an AWS CDK project
+- Create a state machine that contains an AWS SDK service integration with AWS Simple Cloud Storage (S3)
-- Use AWS CDK to deploy an API Gateway REST API with a Synchronous Express State Machine backend integration
-- Test the API
+- Execute the state machine and review results